jmhessel/caption_contest_corpus/README.md

 ### How to submit to the explanation leaderboard

-We will support this soon.
-We have instances and annotations to support evaluation, but are currently tweaking automatic evaluation metrics to ensure our leaderboard correlates with human judgement.
-We expect this leaderboard will be available by ~Aug 2023.
+There is no automatic explanation leaderboard.
+We had initially hoped to support automatic evaluation, but, because difficult cases still pose a challenge for even LLM-backed metrics in terms of human correlation, we decided to not host an explanation generation leaderboard.
+If you are interested in automatic evaluation of joke explanations, we do have instances and annotations we collected that are currently unused.
+Feel free to get in touch if you're interested in working with that data; we'd love to hear if there's interest in this corpus.

 ## Cartoon images